jb753/turbigen/doc/tutorial.rst

 * Hub-to-tip ratio, :math:`\mathit{HTR}=r_\mathrm{hub}/r_\mathrm{cas}`
 * Total-to-total isentropic efficiency guess, :math:`\eta_\mathrm{tt}`

-To proceed with the annulus and blade shape design, :program:`turbigen` requires a *mean line*: the flow at the inlet and outlet of every blade row.
+To proceed with the annulus and blade shape construction, :program:`turbigen` requires a *mean line design*: a nominal averaged flow field at the inlet and outlet of every blade row.
 For each of those stations we must supply

 * a thermodynamic state, :math:`(h, s)` for example
 * an absolute-frame velocity vector, :math:`(V_x, V_r, V_\theta)`
-* an annulus area, :math:`A_m`, and a mean radius, :math:`r`
+* an annulus area, :math:`A_m`, and a mean radius, :math:`r_\mathrm{rms}`
-* the angular velocity of the frame the row turns in, :math:`\Omega`
+* the angular velocity of the blade frame, :math:`\Omega`

 .. _tut-ml-algo: